hlaroche/Minutes/minutes/session_3.md

 * __Wendy Seltzer:__ Just to wrap up with respect to privacy.
 As Patrick said even actions done in good faith by good actors can have undesirable effects
 * __Blake Methany:__
     *    End users has an agreement with endpoints not with intermediaries
-    *    Humberto: Why cannot the consumer have the same agreement with its network provider?
+    *    Humberto: Why can't the consumer have the same agreement with its network provider?
 * __Ted Hardie:__ We have to very careful to design mechanisms that cannot be used for other purposes. to avoid the risk of further ossification